llvm/circt/docs/RationaleFIRRTL.md

 are all within the scope of the compiler's IR and analysis.
 An entity with a private symbol may be arbitrarily transformed, so long as the transformation is semantic preserving with respect to all uses of the private symbol.
-If it can be proved a wire with a private symbol is only read from via it's symbol and not written to, for example, the input can forwarded to the output (bypassing the wire) safely.
+If it can be proved a wire with a private symbol is only read from via its symbol and not written to, for example, the input can forwarded to the output (bypassing the wire) safely.
 If a private symbol is unused, it may be removed.
 Private symbols impose no restriction on output, they only exist to enable non-local